 It is important that you do not ignore the engine oil warning light, it may indicate that your car has insufficient oil or there is a problem with the vehicle’s oil pressure.

-In this car maintenance guide, we explain why the engine oil warning light has come on and what you need to do to have it fixed by a mobile mechanic or a trusted local garage
+In this car maintenance guide, we explain why the engine oil warning light has come on and what you need to do to have it fixed by a mobile mechanic or a trusted local garage.

-What is an oil warning light?
+What is an engine oil warning light?

 The oil warning light is a critical indicator on your vehicle’s dashboard that signals a problem with the engine’s oil system.
 Oil is a vital lubricating fluid for the car’s engine as it operates.